pmeulen/ansible-tools/README.md

 ## Keyset

-When "USE_KEYSZAR=1" in _environments/template/environment.conf_ the "create_new_environment.sh" script will create a keyset for the enviroment.
+When "USE_KEYCZAR=1" in _environments/template/environment.conf_ the "create_new_environment.sh" script will create a keyset for the environment.
 This keyset contains the secret key that is used to encrypt and decrypt secrets.
 An existing keyset will not be overwritten.

-## Using enrypted secrets in your playbooks

-Decryption of secrets is
+## Creating an encrypted secret

+Several utility scripts are provided to create encrypted secrets:

+* An existing secret in a file can be encrypted using _encrypt-file.sh_ script.
+  E.g. to encrypt the contents of "/file/with/plaintext/secret" and store it in "environment/secrets/encrypted_secret":

+    `$ ./scripts/encrypt-file.sh environment/vm/ansible-keystore -f /file/with/plaintext/secret > environment/secrets/encrypted_secret`

+* A new random password can be generated using the _gen_password.sh_ script.
+  E.g. to generate a new 15 character long encrypted password in "environment/passwords/encrypted_password":

+    `$ ./scripts/gen_password.sh 15 environment/vm/ansible-keystore > environment/secrets/encrypted_secret`

 ## Decrypting an encrypted file

 An encrypted file can be decrypted using the "-d" option to the _encrypt-file.sh_ script.

-E.g. to output the decrypted contents of "environments/password/some_password":
+E.g. to output the decrypted contents of "environment/password/some_password":

-`$ ./scripts/encrypt-file.sh -d environment/vm/ansible-keystore -f environments/password/some_password`
+`$ ./scripts/encrypt-file.sh -d environment/vm/ansible-keystore -f environment/password/some_password`